 Sarah has an undergraduate degree in Sociology and Social Policy from the University of Bristol and a Master’s degree in Education and Global Development from the University of Leeds.
 In 2017 Sarah became a Clore Social Leadership Fellow and she sits on the board of trustees for the South West International Development Network (SWIDN).

 Based: Bukoba, Tanzania

 Aruna Dahal is currently the Programme Manager for Pepal's NJIA programme, working with Roche and Tanzanian health care leaders to improve cervical cancer services in the Kagera region.
-Prior this Aruna worked for three years on Pepal and Baylor-Uganda's Caring Together project.
-Originally from Nepal and Malaysia, Aruna lived in Cambodia, Laos, Bangladesh, before moving to the UK for university.
-Aruna holds an MSc in Health Community and Development from the LSE, UK and a BA in Anthropology and International Development from the University of Sussex, UK.
+Prior to this, Aruna worked on Pepal and Baylor-Uganda's Caring Together project for three years.
+Originally from Nepal and Malaysia, Aruna lived in Cambodia, Laos and Bangladesh before moving to the UK for university.
+Aruna holds an MSc in Health Community and Development from the London School of Economics, UK and a BA in Anthropology and International Development from the University of Sussex, UK.
 She has fieldwork and research experience around gender and health in rural Nepal, and internship experience with ActionAid Bangladesh.